hhuang-code/CSC454/README.md

 ```
-All code for the course CSC454(254).
+All code for the homework of course CSC454(254).
 The owner of csc254 repository is my class partner.
 ```

 ## Course page